 Each divorcing partner will need to build a case for the Permanent Orders Hearing.
 The judge in the case will examine both parties’ stories and evidence and decide the terms of the divorce.
 Many contested divorce hearings revolve around things like child custody, alimony, child support, division of marital assets and debts, property rights, and other issues.
 If a divorcing couple cannot agree to terms for these things on their own, the judge will hear each person’s case and decide.

-Both divorcing partners will benefit greatly from hiring competent, experienced divorce attorneys.
+Both divorcing partners will benefit greatly from hiring competent, experienced Fort Collins family law attorneys.
 An attorney who specializes in divorce will generally help his or her client build a solid case for securing favorable divorce terms.
 A good lawyer will build a case based on evidence such as:

 Financial records.
 The court will examine the couples’ individual and shared assets to determine the most just way to divide them.
 It is essential for both parties to provide complete and accurate records.
 The court will look very unfavorably toward a divorcing spouse who fails to disclose assets.